 Purity of Food

-Muslims should eat clean and wholesome foods only.
+In addition to teaching Muslims the etiquette of eating, Islam stipulates that we should only eat clean and wholesome foods.
 For example, meat of swine and animals that die of themselves are prohibited because of their impurity.
 Similarly, we are required to wash hands before and after meals to ensure hygiene.
 The Prophet ﷺ is reported to have said, “Whoever goes to sleep without washing his hands from the traces of fatty foods exposes himself to illness and should blame no one but himself.”
 (Abu Dawud, Tirmidhi, Ibn Majah) Similarly, our food utensils should be carefully washed, and not shared with animals.
 The Prophet ﷺ said that if a dog drinks out of a utensil, it is to be washed seven times before usage.
 (Muslim)

 Cleanliness of the Environment